GoogleCloudPlatform/PerfKitBenchmarker/README.md

 * Get a GCE account to run tests on GCE.
 Our site is https://cloud.google.com
 * Get an AWS account to run tests on AWS.
 Their site is http://aws.amazon.com/
 * Get an Azure account to run tests on Azure.
 Their site is http://azure.microsoft.com/
+* Get an AliCloud account to run tests on AliCloud.
+Their site is http://www.alicloud.com
 * Get a DigitalOcean account to run tests on DigitalOcean.
 Their site is https://www.digitalocean.com/
 * Get a Rackspace Cloud account to run tests on Rackspace.
 Their site is https://www.rackspace.com/